edanalytics/dbt_synth_data/README.md

 (Recent research has proposed a hybrid approach, where a "nearby" or similar synthetic data row (2) is selected for each row of a real, de-dentified row (1)... but adequately defining "nearby" is difficult.)

 We believe approach (1) is dangerous, suscpetible to re-identification attacks and other adversarial activity.
-This tool implements approac (2) *8*only*.
+This tool implements approach (2) *only*.

 ## Intended Use and Limitations